JordanMartinez/purescript-jordans-reference/92-PureScript-Type-Checker/03-Polymorphic-Lambda-Calculus/01-Let-Polymorphism.md

 ... we get a type checking issue.
 Using our previous type inferencing rules, we would infer that `identity` in the first usage has type $Boolean \rightarrow Boolean$ and in the second usage has type $Integer \rightarrow Integer$.
 When we type check the first usage with its second usage, the type check fails.

 This problem is known as "Let Polymorphism."
-Polymorphism is when a given expression can have two or more types depending on how that expression.
+Polymorphism is when a given expression can have two or more types depending on how that expression is used.
 ## What Humans Do

 Returning to `identity` function above, why is it that we as humans can tell that the usage of it is safe whereas the type checker and inferencer cannot?